SAP-samples/cloud-sdk-ios-specs/README.md

 # License

+Access to this service requires licensed access to SAP Cloud Platform SDK for iOS, e.g. by means of subscribing to SAP Cloud Platform Mobile Services, and a valid S-user for external staff.

-The content of this repository is licensed under [LICENSE]().
-The referenced resources and binaries are licensed under the individual terms of their associated license(s).
+The resources and binaries referenced in links in the contents of this repository are licensed under the individual terms of their associated license(s).